GreedyGame/greedygame-docs/docs/8-8-17/iOS/ios-rendering-ads.md

 !!! warning

     It's the publisher responsibility to call `getPath(unitId)` at relevant places to render the ads.
-For example, in `onAvailable()` callback of the `CampaignStateListener` or when you are changing the `Activity`, calling `getPath(unitId)` at the start of the activity will help you display the ad correctly
+For example, in `onAvailable()` callback of the `CampaignStateListener` or when you are changing the `ViewController`, calling `getPath(unitId)` at the start of the ViewController will help you display the ad correctly

 **NOTE:** When the Campaign state is `onUnavailable()` or `onError(error)`, ensure that you replace the ad unit by the default texture of your app.